MinSungJe/2024-1-VSA-BeRich/stock_python/instructions.md

 7. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.

 ### Considerations
 - **Factor in Transaction Fees**: Korea Investment & Securities charges a 0.01% transaction fee.
+The fee for using the chatgpt api is 0.3 dollars per operation.
 Please adjust your calculations to account for this fee to ensure your profit calculations are accurate.
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.
 - **Maximize Returns**: Focus on strategies that maximize returns, even if they involve higher risks. aggressive position sizes where appropriate.
 - **Mitigate High Risks**: Implement stop-loss orders and other risk management techniques to protect the portfolio from significant losses.